Tens of millions of residents from Virginia to Massachusetts under tropical storm watches and warnings

 “My No. 1 concern is the dangerous rip currents we are going to experience,” the mayor said in a statement.
 “We are reminding people to refrain from going into the water.
 Even though the forecast has improved, the waters will still be extremely dangerous.”

-One person died in Florida as Hermine approached.
-John Mayes, 56, was sleeping in a tent behind a gas station in Ocala, about 65 miles northwest of Orlando, when a tree fell onto him Thursday night, the Marion County Sheriff's Office said.
+The storm’s outer bands may have killed at least one person.
+John Mayes, 56, was sleeping in a tent behind a gas station in Ocala, about 65 miles northwest of Orlando, when a tree fell onto him Thursday night, the Marion County Sheriff’s Office said.

-A medical examiner's office has yet to determine whether the storm was the cause, Florida Gov. Rick Scott said.
+A medical examiner’s office has yet to determine whether the storm was the cause, Gov. Rick Scott said.

 One person died Saturday when a tractor-trailer overturned while crossing a bridge in eastern North Carolina amid high winds from Hermine, a spokesman for the state’s Department of Public Safety, Michael Baker, said.
 The identity of the truck driver has not been released.